-Woven everyday products: Students will be taught different ways of weaving with yarn off-cuts and recycled materials to create decorative textiles pieces and make them into useful everyday sustainable products.
+Woven everyday products: Students will be taught different ways of weaving with paper and yarn to create decorative textiles pieces to hang and display.

 Food Technology

 Students will be given the opportunity to create a variety of recipes that increase in complexity as the term progresses.
 Students will start by learning basic knife skills and safety before being introduced to ovens and hobs along with new ingredients in making fruit salads, fruit crumbles, soups, bread, scones, bolognese and stir fries.
 Students will begin to explore good nutrition, food origins and how doughs work.